 What is a Keypad Layout?

-A Keypad Layout in a restaurant POS system refers to the arrangement of on-screen buttons used to access menu items, functions, and actions for order processing.
-It defines how items, categories, and functions are grouped so that staff can efficiently take orders and process payments.
+A Keypad Layout in a restaurant POS system is the layout of the on-screen buttons that access menu items or functions, actions that staff use to take orders.
+How items, categories, and orders are grouped and categorized so that staff can easily walk up to the system, take orders, or receive payment.

-A well-designed keypad layout helps increase speed, reduce errors, and improve overall usability of the POS interface for staff.
+Keypad layout can help increase speed, reduce errors, and make the POS interface easier for the staff to use.

-How Keypad Layout Works in Restaurant POS Systems?
+How Does Keypad Layout Work in a Restaurant?

-- Frequently ordered items placed on the main screen
+- Frequently ordered items are placed on the main screen

 - Modifier buttons for add-ons or special requests